FAQ

 Warranty & Honesty

 Yes.
 All completed repairs include a 30 day labor warranty.
 If the same issue comes back within 30 days due to my work, I'll fix it at no charge.
 The warranty covers labor only and does not cover new or unrelated issues, physical damage, or part failures after installation.
+The 30-day labor warranty applies to tech repair services only, not web design, audits or SEO work.

 Always.
 If the repair cost is approaching half or more of what a replacement would cost, I'll tell you that before any work begins.
 I'd rather lose the job than have you spend money on something that isn't worth it.
 Honest advice is part of the service.